 The Academy is co-organized by the Navarino Network, a public policy initiative based in Thessaloniki, Greece, and the European International Studies Association (EISA), with the support of numerous universities and foundations, including Yale University, the University of St Andrews, and the Institute of International Relations at Panteion University of Athens.
 The Academy has been generously sponsored by the A. G. Leventis Foundation, the Paul & Alexandra Canellopoulos Foundation, the Konrad Adenauer Stiftung, the Alpha Bank and, in the past, by the Ministry of Foreign Affairs of Greece, the National Bank of Greece and the Kokkalis Foundation.

-The Academy is comprised of 8 working days of intensive, high-level teaching where six carefully defined Political Science and International Studies areas are treated in depth and by faculty of international standing.
-The teaching cycles/programs that comprise the Academy in 2017 are:
+The Academy is comprised of 8 working days of intensive, high-level teaching where carefully defined Political Science and International Studies areas are treated in depth and by faculty of international standing.
+The teaching cycles/programs that comprise the Academy in 2018 are:

 • Conflict & Political Violence (8 working days)

-• The History, Philosophy & Sociology of IR (4 working days)
+• The Making and Unmaking of the post-Ottoman Order (4 working days)

-• Identity Politics and Ethno-Religious Conflicts in the 21st Century (4 working days)
+• Forced displacement in theory and in practice (4 working days)

 • Political Risk Analysis (4 working days)